Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Can non-idealities be leveraged for adversarial robustness?

 \textbf{Quantifying the intuition in Fig. 2: }To support our gradient obfuscation argument, let us consider a DNN mapped onto crossbars as $f$.
 The net perturbation added to the input ($X$) in case of an adversarial attack is given by $\Delta=\epsilon~\times~sign(\nabla_{x} L(\theta,X,y_{true}))$ (refer to Section~\ref{adv}).
-Without loss of generality, we assume the loss function ($L$) from the hardware mapped DNN to be a function of the output current emerging out of a crossbar array ($I_{out}$), \textit{i.e.}:

-Since DNNs are sufficiently linear owing to the ReLU activation functions being used, we can assume that:
+Without loss of generality, we assume the loss function ($L$) from the hardware mapped DNN to be a function of the output current emerging out of a crossbar array ($I_{out}$), \textit{i.e.}, $L = f(I_{out})$.
+Since DNNs are sufficiently linear owing to the Rectified Linear Unit (ReLU) activation, we can assume that, $L \approx I_{out}$.
+In the ideal scenario of crossbars with no non-idealities, $L \approx Iout_{ideal}$.
+This implies,